remy/remysharp.com/public/drafts/how-to-add-ssl.md

 You should get an email from the SSL issue with the certificate.
 Save the contents of 'certificate' in example.crt

-Now get the intermediate certificate (I'm using [RapidSSL's SHA-2 cert](https://knowledge.rapidssl.com/support/ssl-certificate-support/index?page=content&actp=CROSSLINK&id=SO26459)) and combine into a single bundled file - note that the order is important:
+Now get the intermediate certificate (I'm using [RapidSSL's SHA256 cert](https://knowledge.rapidssl.com/support/ssl-certificate-support/index?page=content&actp=CROSSLINK&id=SO26459)) and combine into a single bundled file - note that the order is important:

 ```nohighlight
 cat example.crt intermediate.crt > bundle.crt
 ```
+---

+*RapidSSL specific note*: I found that the GeoTrust certificate (part of the intermediate certificate that I downloaded above) was still SHA-1 signed.
+So I dropped it, only bundling my own certificate and the rapidSSL certificate (so less certificates) and now I get the green lock from Chrome Canary.
+Note: I'm not *100%* if this is okay, but it does seem valid.

+---

 Finally, make sure nginx (in my case) is using the bundle and the key used to generate the csr: